poga/darepad/README.md

 First, create a document on [Ethercalc](https://www.ethercalc.org).
 [Example](https://www.ethercalc.org/vgvvb70it0).

 Remember your document id.
-For example, the document of https://www.ethercalc.org/vgvvb70it0 is `vgvvb70it0`
+For example, the document id of https://www.ethercalc.org/vgvvb70it0 is `vgvvb70it0`

 Then open your browser, access `http://localhost:8080/vgvvb70it0`.